 We launched the Central Bedfordshire Local Plan in February 2016 and the Call for Sites, which ran until April 2016, was one of the first steps.
 The Call for Sites was an opportunity for agents, landowners and developers to submit land which they believe could be developed to meet future demand for homes and jobs.
-The full list of sites that were submitted was published on 25 May 2016.

 Why are the sites being published?

 We received 851 (46 for employment) submissions to our Call for Sites from both rounds (2014 and 2016).
 We have published the full list of sites that have been submitted with accompanying parish maps, so that everyone has the chance to see the sites that will be considered through the Local Plan process.

 The submitted sites have been assessed to see whether they are "suitable", "available" and "achievable".
 They are assessed against a specific criteria.

 It considers a number of factors including: how well sites are related to other settlements; the proximity of sites to services like schools, doctors, shops and public transport; accessibility from the existing road network; flood risk; and opportunities and constraints identified by internal experts from environment, heritage and archaeology teams for example.

 We consulted on the assessment criteria in 2016 and are provided below.

 - housing site assessment criteria (PDF 72.9KB) (link opens in new window)

 - Gypsy and Traveller site assessment criteria (PDF 87.1KB) (link opens in new window)